 Thank you once again for a wonderful experience.
 The children have had a great time and been spoilt rotten.
-Becky and Nikki, you are stars!
+Alison and Nikki, you are stars!

 I enjoyed Blackpool Beach and I loved Tatton Park.
 I loved the food and the staff was great.
 I made some new friends.